 Give Back.
 Charity begins at your first paycheck.

 This is more of a personal value than a general lesson.
-For those countless lucky passes that life has thrown my way, I feel a deep need to give back.
+I feel a deep need to give back for those countless lucky passes that life has thrown my way.
 I started giving back from the very first paycheck at 21.
 My anecdotal experience suggests that it is easier to give back if you start early.
-A good majority postpone charity to a bright shiny day when they make more money.
+Many postpone charity to a bright shiny day when they make more money.
 Funny enough, that day never arrives.
 My cause is education, and I try to help a kid get through high school every year.
-Each of us can find a cause that we relate to and donate regularly.
+We can find a cause that we relate to and donate regularly.

 Test your crazy dumb luck with disposable income.